LAC-Tech/laterbase/README.md

 To clarify, not 100% that LMDB should be the server side backing store.
 But I like it because...

-- simple and does one thing. less to learn/remember
+- simple and does one thing.
+Less to learn/remember
 - stable
 - well documented
 - easy to build